Nrycord/TrezLabs_test/README.md

 - author (string in it's current version, but preferably will be turned into it's own endpoint to manage different authors)
 - publisher (string, same as above)
 - number_of_pages (int)

+## Branches of this repository

+(main) -> Contains the lastest stable version of the requirement.
+(dev) -> Contains all the tests and new features that are currently being implemented, the test and developemnt area.